Laneway Home Cost Vancouver

 Municipality Fees

 Development cost charges (DCCs) and permit fees vary by city.
-Vancouver DCCs run $15K–$30K; Burnaby and Surrey are comparable.
+Vancouver DCCs run $20K–$38K; Burnaby and Coquitlam are lower but still significant.

 What to Look for in a Laneway Home Builder